 Gulf Power cites need to continue improving infrastructure

-Citing the need to continue to invest in the long-term reliability of Northwest Florida’s energy infrastructure, Gulf Power has notified the Florida Public Service Commission that it may seek approval later this year for a price increase that would begin summer 2017.
+Citing the need to continue to invest in the long-term reliability of Northwest Florida’s energy infrastructure, Gulf Power has filed a request with the Florida Public Service Commission to seek an increase in prices beginning in July.

 News Media Contacts: